facebookarchive/facebook-clang-plugins/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
+  Run tests with `make -C libtooling test`.
+For re-recording the tests, run `make -C libtooling record-test-outputs`.
 5. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")